vimal-s/car-api/boogle-maps/README.md

 # Boogle Maps

-This is a Mock that simulates a Maps WebService where, given a latitude longitude, will return a random address.
+This is a Mock that simulates a Maps Service where, given a latitude longitude, will return a random address.

 ## Instructions